vakarelov/IAMagicGalleries/wp-content/plugins/IAMagicGalleries/notes/ctgpr readme.txt

 == Support ==
 Stuck or need help?
 Our dedicated support team is here to assist you.
-Check out our [Support Page]() for answers to common questions or to submit a support request.
+Check out our [Support Forum]() for answers to common questions or to submit a support request.

 Thank you for choosing IA Magic Galleries by Information Aesthetics.
 Unleash the magic of your media content and provide your visitors with a mesmerizing visual experience today!